Who are those mysterious masked scientists?!?!

 Barker wasn’t sure what to expect when he first proposed the idea to Prinoth last spring.

 “I figured they’d tell me I was crazy,” he said.

 But Prinoth jumped on the idea from the start.

 I am a professor in the Biomedical Sciences department of the College of Osteopathic Medicine and a member of the Center for Excellence in the Neurosciences at the University of New England in Biddeford Maine.
 My interest in neuroscience developed during my undergraduate studies at Coe College in Iowa and was reinforced during my graduate studies at Texas A&M, where I obtained my Ph.D. studying the neuroscience of pain.
 Over the course of my career I have learned much about the neurobiology underlying pain.

 Q. How did you become involved in cancer research?

-Please consider taking part in our annual Supporter Interest Survey.
-One major challenge in the fight against cancer is the wide-range of cancer types and the many approaches used to combat the disease.
+Please consider taking part in our cancer interest survey One major challenge in the fight against cancer is the wide-range of cancer types and the many approaches used to combat the disease.
 Your responses will be used to help shape our grant funding and event types in the year to come!